 For most people, £10,000 is a lot of money.
 So how do you go about making sure that you’re spending your money on the right car for you?

 One of the best places to start is with research.
-On Motors.co.uk we’ve got loads of car reviews for all different types of makes and models, giving you the best possible information on any car that you’re currently looking at.
+On MOTORS we’ve got loads of car reviews for all different types of makes and models, giving you the best possible information on any car that you’re currently looking at.
 From that point, you can narrow down your search for a particular type of car.

 Then there’s even more fun to be had.
 As always, it’s best to test drive any car you’re interested in – don’t hand over any cash until you’ve at least seen the vehicle – and make sure that you do a thorough check-over of its history.
 An online checker can help to make an even more thorough scour of a car’s backstory and prevent any speedbumps from happening down the line, too.